 For clinical laboratory data, conventional units of measure are preferred, with Systeme International (SI) units expressed in parentheses.

-References to scientific publications should be listed in numerical order at the end of the article, with reference numbers placed in parentheses at appropriate points in text.
+References to scientific publications should be listed in numerical order at the end of the article, with reference numbers placed as superscripts at appropriate points in text.
 The minimum acceptable data include: